LCR-ADS-Lab/LxGrTagger-Documentation/docs/cx tags/1_Finite Clause/1_Syntactic function1.md

 **Adjective phrases**

 Adjective phrases feature an adjective as the core component, known as the *head*, and may include additional modifiers.
 These modifiers can be single words, extended phrases, or even full clauses.
-Modifiers in an adjective phrase typically intensify or specify the quality of the adjective (e.g., *very fortunate*, *fortunate to meet her*; modifiers answer to the question of 'how fortunate'?).
+Modifiers in an adjective phrase typically intensify or specify the quality of the adjective (e.g., *very fortunate*, *fortunate to meet her*; modifiers answer the question of 'how fortunate'?).
 These accompanying elements, known as *complements*, often consist of prepositional phrases or clauses and serve to provide full meaning to the adjective (p.
 101).

 **Adjective complement clauses**